cs87-dartmouth/Fall2021/documentation/assignment0.md

     <img src="cornell_grayscale-ref.png" alt="Grayscale">
 @m_enddiv

-This handy way of showing off the differences between images will also be available for you to use in your assignment project reports (which you'll write starting with the next assignment).
+This handy way of showing off the differences between images is also available for you to use in your assignment project reports.

 What to submit